ahmednuaman/qliksense-who-am-i/README.md

-# qliksense-who-am-i
+# qliksense-template
-A little QlikSense mashup that reveals who the user is
+A simple boilerplate for writing Qlik Sense templates